bdeleonardis1/mongo-java-driver/docs/reference/content/bson/extended-json.md

 equivalent Document. `JsonReader` automatically detects the JSON flavor in the string, so you do not need to specify it.

 ### Reading and Writing JSON Directly
-If you do not need a document and only want to deal with JSON, you can use `JsonString` to read and write JSON directly. `JsonString` is simply a wrapper class that takes in a `String` in the constructor and returns the `String` in the get `getJson()` method.
+If you do not need a document and only want to deal with JSON, you can use `JsonObjectString` to read and write JSON directly. `JsonObjectString` is simply a wrapper class that takes in a `String` in the constructor and returns the `String` in the get `getJson()` method.
 Reading and writing directly is more efficient than constructing a `Document` first and then calling `toJson()`, and it is also more efficient than calling `Document#parse`.
 The codec responsible for reading/writing JSON (`JsonStringCodec`) is part of the default registry, so doing this is very simple